brettin/llm_tutorial/tutorials/05-chains/README.md

 # Notebooks

+- 05_intro.ipynb

+  Covers the basics of prompts and chains.

+- 05_chains.ipynb

-05_intro.ipynb	Covers the basics of prompts and chains 05_chains.ipynb	Covers ready made chains and a custom chain 05_langchain_rag.ipynb	A complete retrieval augmented generation implementation
+  Covers ready made chains and a custom chain

+- 05_langchain_rag.ipynb

+  A complete retrieval augmented generation implementation